Goodyear Tire and Rubber Company

 The Goodyear Tire & Rubber Company, commonly known as Goodyear, is an American multinational tire manufacturer headquartered in Akron, Ohio.
 Since 2021, the company has been the world's third-largest tire manufacturer by annual revenue.

 Goodyear manufactures tires for passenger vehicles, aviation, commercial trucks, military and police vehicles, motorcycles, recreational vehicles, race cars, and heavy off-road machinery.
 It also licenses the Goodyear brand to bicycle tire manufacturers, returning from a break in production between 1976 and 2015.

 Founded in 1898 by Frank Seiberling, the company was named after American Charles Goodyear (1800–1860), inventor of vulcanized rubber.
 The first Goodyear tires became popular because they were easily detachable and required little maintenance.
 Though Goodyear had been manufacturing airships and balloons since the early 1900s, the first Goodyear advertising blimp flew in 1925.
 Today, it is one of the most recognizable advertising icons in America.

-The company is the sole tire supplier for NASCAR series and the most successful tire supplier in Formula One history, with more starts, wins, and constructors' championships than any other tire supplier.
+The company is the sole tire supplier for NASCAR series and one of the most successful tire supplier in Formula One history, with more constructors' championships than any other tire supplier.
 They pulled out of the sport after the 1998 season.
 Goodyear was the first global tire manufacturer to enter China when it invested in a tire manufacturing plant in Dalian in 1994.
 Goodyear was a component of the Dow Jones Industrial Average between 1930 and 1999.
 The company opened a new global headquarters building in Akron in 2013.